Gauweiler and Others v Deutscher Bundestag: Facts

-The German Constitutional Court asked the CJEU whether the European Central Bank buying government bonds issued by euro states (the ‘Outright Monetary Transactions’ programme), in a 6 September 2012 press release, was unlawful, either because it was economic policy, not monetary policy, or because it violated TFEU art 123(1) which prohibited monetary financing for member states.
-This followed a conservative German politician named Peter Gauweiler challenging the ability of the Eurozone to assist non-German member states that were in financial difficulty.
+Although the OMT had not been implemented to date, its technical features were announced via press release on September 6 2012.
 The ECB said it would buy bonds on the secondary markets issued by states if (1) the state became subject to the European Financial Stability Facility assistance programme and the European Stability Mechanism (2) transactions focused on the shorter part of the yield curve (3) no quantitative limits were set in advance (4) the ECB got the same treatment as private creditors (5) the ECB undertook that liquidity created would be fully sterilised.